pdstools

 Apply a new predictor categorization to the datamart tables

-In certain plots, we use the predictor categorization to indicate what ‘kind’ a certain predictor is, such as IH, Customer, etc. Call this method with a custom Polars Expression (or a method that returns one) - and it will be applied to the predictor data (and the combined dataset too).
+In certain plots, we use the predictor categorization to indicate what ‘kind’ a certain predictor is, such as IH, Customer, etc. Call this method with a custom Polars Expression (or a method that returns one) or a simple mapping and it will be applied to the predictor data (and the combined dataset too).
+When the categorization provides no match, the existing categories are kept as they are.

 For a reference implementation of a custom predictor categorization, refer to pdstools.utils.cdh_utils.default_predictor_categorization.